Today I’d like to talk to you about buttermilk.

 If the culture is still not thick after 12 hours, let it sit longer.
 Up to 24 hours.

 Even if it’s not thick at 24 hours, it’s still cultured and will make buttermilk.
-Let it chill for at least 6 hours before you use it.
+Put it in the fridge and let it chill for at least 6 hours before you use it.

 Using the Mother Culture

-After 6 hours, put 3 Tbsp of the mother culture in a quart jar.
+After it has chilled for 6 hours, put 3 Tbsp of the mother culture in a quart jar.
 Add milk to the shoulder (that’s 3ish cups of milk).

 Mix, cover, and let sit for 12-18 hours in a warm spot.